 The show was intended to run for one three-

-A list provided by Mark Dixon on the Missing Episodes board suggests the show had a leaning towards psych and pop with many fascinating appearances gone for good.
-No shows are thought to exist.
+A list provided by Mark Dixon on the Missing Episodes message board suggests the show had a leaning towards psych and pop with many fascinating appearances gone for good as no shows are thought to exist.